22 of the Highest-Paying Computer Jobs in America

 It's worth noting that IT professionals who continually update and refine their skill sets can often command higher earnings.
 Some employers offer premium salaries to technology workers with specialized certifications.
-In fact, one survey found that IT workers who achieved such certifications earned about 12 percent more than uncertified staff.1 Read more about which certifications can make the most difference below.
+In fact, one survey found that IT workers in North America who achieved such certifications earned about seven percent more than uncertified staff.1 Read more about which certifications can make the most difference below.

-(Note: The salaries cited below are national averages, rounded to the nearest thousand.)
+(Note: The salaries cited below are national median earnings, rounded to the nearest thousand.)

 - 7 of the highest-paying computer jobs at the management level

 - 15 of the top-paying computer jobs for non-managers

 7 of the Highest-Paying Computer Jobs at the Management Level

 As you might expect, the top salaries in the technology field are often reserved for leadership or management positions.
 After all, rising through the ranks generally leads to higher incomes.
 Here are seven of the top-paying computer jobs in management:

 The senior executives responsible for keeping company data and assets safe from both internal and external threats are the highest-paid professionals on our list.
 CISOs focus on risk management and regulatory compliance.
 They develop policies for aligning enterprise security with the business goals of an organization.
 They also lead the corporate response to security incidents or breaches.
 Many have MBAs in addition to advanced training in computer security.